2Shaun/guesstimoji/README.md

 ### Front end

 State is managed using `react-redux`.
-The `store` provided by `redux` is made up of three slices: `roomSlice`, `opponentBoardSlice`, and `gameLogSlice`.
+The `store` provided by `redux` is made up of the following slices:

+- `roomSlice`
+  - handles room ID, whether the room is full, selected board, and the random emoji that shows in the title
+- `opponentBoardSlice`
+  - handles when opponent hides emojis
+- `gameLogSlice`
+  - handles game log
+- `playersSlice`
+  - handles whether player picked their emoji yet

 There is a correspondence between action types and server events, i.e.,
 `room/roomJoined`↔`client:room/roomJoined`,`server:room/roomJoined`.

 ### Back end